PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1973 - DLG-31 begins her second line period off the coast of Vietnam of the 1973 deployment (19 June - 17 July).

-1982 - After leaving Thailand in transit with TURNER JOY, BENJAMIN STODDART, and LYLE McCORMICK, CG-31 was fired on by Vietnamese fishing boat 20NM south of Con Son Island, SRV.
+1982 - After leaving Thailand in transit with TURNER JOY, BENJAMIN STODDART, and LYNDE MCCORMICK, CG-31 is fired on by Vietnamese fishing boat 20NM south of Con Son Island, SRV.

-1998 - The USS STERETT Association is officially formed at Aurora, Colorado.
+1998 - The USS STERETT Association is officially formed in Aurora, Colorado.

 1972 - DLG-31 begins her fourth line and last period off the coast of Vietnam of the 1972 deployment (21 Jun - 16 July) earning her eighth Engagement Star on her Vietnam Service Medal (Vietnam Ceasefire Campaign, 30 March 1972 to 29 January 1973).